Skip to main content

 • If you record metric values but don't see them appearing in the Memfault timeline:

-• Check that one of more aggregations are defined, for distribution and stateTracker metrics — otherwise no aggregations will be created in each metric report.
+• Check that one of more aggregations are defined, for distribution and stateTracker metrics — otherwise no aggregations will be created in each Metric Report.